domikitchen/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  the return function is an example of closure because it has nested code inside of the function

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  the string is always the same but the number being rolled is going to be different 5/6 of the time

 c.
 What is the lexical scope of `newRoll`?
+  newRoll has access to all the variables inside the function and on a global scale but only the current and inner functions have access to newRoll

 ### Task 3 - Stretch Goals